sinch/docs/docs/conversation/conversation_quick_guide.md

 We have a [**Postman collection**](doc:conversation#postman-collection) available to download.
 There you can find examples to access our API endpoints.

-In the collection there are variables that you need to fill with your own values and IDs to be able to send the requests.
+In the collection there are variables that you need to fill with your own values and IDs to be able to send the requests:

 ![Postman Variables](images/convapi-postman-vars.png)

-The collection includes requests to manage your resources - it is possible to create the same Conversation App via these requests that we created on the portal!
+The collection includes requests to manage your resources - it is possible to create the same Conversation App that we created on the portal via these requests!

 | Service                   | Available Requests                                       |
 | ------------------------- | -------------------------------------------------------- |